whichdigital/active-rest-client/README.md

 puts @person.id
 ```

+The response of the #create call set the attributes at that point (any manually set attributes before that point are removed).

+## Advanced Features

+### Associations

+There are two types of association.
+One assumes when you call a method you actually want it to call the method on a separate class (as that class has other methods that are useful).
+The other is lazy loading related classes from a separate URL.

+#### Association Type 1 - Loading Other Classes

 If the call would return a list of instances that are another object, you can also specify this when mapping the method using the `:has_many` option.
 It doesn't call anything on that object except for instantiate it, but it does let you have

 ```ruby